 On July 7, 2022, we amended and restated the prior credit agreement (the "Farm Credit Facility Agreement") with CoBank, ACB, as administrative agent.
 The Farm Credit Facility Agreement provides for a seven-year senior unsecured term loan facility in an aggregate principal amount of \$600 million (the "Farm Credit Facility").
 At any time, we have the ability to request an increase in the principal amount by up to \$400 million by written notice.
 The Farm Credit Facility is guaranteed by WestRock Company and certain of its subsidiaries as set forth in the Farm Credit Facility Agreement.
-The carrying value of this facility at June 30, 2023 and September 30, 2022 was \$598.4 million and \$598.2 million, respectively.
+We amended the Farm Credit Facility Agreement on September 27, 2023, to provide that the proposed Transaction would not constitute a "Change in Control" thereunder.
+The carrying value of this facility at June 30, 2023 December 31, 2023 and September 30, 2022 September 30, 2023 was \$598.5 million and \$598.4 million, and \$598.2 million, respectively.